lokalized/lokalized-java/README.md

 #### Or - Mix Both!

 It's possible to cherrypick and create a hybrid solution.
-For example, you might mostly use natural language keys but switch to contextual for legalese and other special cases.
+For example, you might use natural language keys in most cases but switch to contextual for legalese and other special cases.

 ## java.util.logging